Seilamuk/Seilamuk-/unity/Android-InApp-Unity-Documentation.md

 <br></br>
 <a name="step2" />
 ##Step 2, Updating your Manifest File
+> **NOTES:**
+> If you are using a custom AndroidManifest.xml and didn't import it in the previous step, make sure to follow this step.
+> If you have imported the entire package you can skip this step and move on to step 3.

 Update the _manifest.xml_ (in the _Android_ folders) as follow:

 **1.** Make sure the following activities are declared under the \<application\> element: